Nvision-x/s3-inventory-tf/README.md

      - **File-based**: Reads bucket names and regions from a specified file
      - **Region-based**: Scans all buckets in the specified AWS region (fallback)
    - **Inventory Setup**:
-     - Checks if `terra-s3-inv` inventory configuration exists
+     - Creates or updates `terra-s3-inv` inventory configuration
-     - Creates configuration pointing to collector bucket
+     - Configuration points to regional collector bucket
    - **Cross-Account Delivery**:
      - S3 service handles secure delivery to collector bucket